 The Real Ghostbusters toy line was still going strong by 1989.
-In fact, in terms of prominence in this catalog, it was second only to the Ninja Turtles. (…which explains why this is just the first of three Ghostbusters mentions in this article!)
+In fact, in terms of prominence in this catalog, it was second only to TMNT. (…which explains why this is just the first of three Ghostbusters mentions in this article!)

 Crossfire was one of the best tabletop games ever.
 I still can’t believe that it’s out of production.
 While it now fetches high prices on eBay, I doubt that has anything to do with its “collectible value.”
 People who remember playing it just want to play it again, no matter the cost.

 It was controlled chaos.
 I can’t remember many instances when I was more aggressive than the times I spent playing Crossfire.
 I’d yell, I’d scream, I’d cheer and I’d wail.
 I’d give my hand a cramp.
-To the winner went euphoria; to the loser went tears and stubbed toes.
+To the winner went euphoria, to the loser tears and stubbed toes.

-(Worth noting: I’m not sure many of us would’ve ever sought the joys of Crossfire without the encouragement of its unforgettable TV commercial, which suggested that games were played in some kind of Tron-meets-Hell arena.)
+Course, I’m not sure many of us would’ve ever sought the joys of Crossfire without the encouragement of its unforgettable TV commercial, which suggested that games were to be played in some kind of Tron-meets-Hell arena.